uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 Like all variables in Unity you have to declare the type of data the Array will hold (in our case: Game Objects).

-Unity also has lists which work slightly differently to arrays (and you can add or remove elements to them).
+You could also make a List in Unity which works slightly differently to an Array (you can add or remove elements to Lists).

 Learn more about Arrays and Lists here https://www.youtube.com/watch?v=Q16KIxtomeo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTM2NTg1OTY2LDY4MDU3MzAsLTgwNjIzNj
+eyJoaXN0b3J5IjpbODg2MjY4ODM4LDY4MDU3MzAsLTgwNjIzNj
 Y0MCwtMTg2MTczMjQxNCwtNDcwNzg5MjgsLTQ4ODQyNTE5NCwt
 MjI3MTg4NjYzLC0xMjIwNzc0MzU3LDc0Mjg2Nzk1Myw5Nzg5ND
 MzMjAsNzI1MjgyNDA0LC04OTQzNDI3NTQsLTMxMDM2ODI0OCwt